Elsewhere, I have identified how safe experiments might be categorised. This activity has helped some people.

 There is a large number we could develop.
 Do you have another that makes more sense for you, now?
 Most of us have a few ‘favourites’ – we might not want them on one level, but they hang around!

 Controlled breathing can be a diversion.
-You notice some discomfort and you start to ‘think-about-breathing’.
-Instead of doing it on auto-pilot, as is normal, you stop, take a longer, gentle in-breath (not a sharp or deep in-breath, as is often recommended).
+You notice some discomfort and you start to ‘think-about-breathing’ instead.
+Rather than breathe on auto-pilot, as is normal, you stop, take a longer, gentle in-breath (not a sharp or deep in-breath.
 You take this breath in only through your nose.
 Use a slow count of three, possibly four, as a guide, but do not let your breathing become laboured.
 It is not a competition.

 Use the same slow count to breath out.
 Continue this for around 30 seconds, no more than 45 seconds, and then stop and complete a body scan.
 This body scan will help you notice what you are experiencing in even more detail.
 From that information you will design further experiments to become more at peace with yourself.